salekinsirajus/storeJIRATickets/README.md

 2. Use the sort key to get a range of items (is it possible?)
 3. Look at LSI

+### Design Decisions and Changes:
+1. I finally decided to derive a partition (not composite) key for DynamoDB using the converted epoch values of the `created` attribute of the ticket.
+Reasons for not using the other alternatives:
+    * A datetimp string: it contains unsafe characters for the browser, although it could have been useful for the case of retrieving a single item from the data off the ticket.
+    * Using a uuid generated key: if it's going to be a large number, let it be meaningful to some degree.

 ### To Do
 - [x] Add function descriptions in `serverless.yml`
 - [ ] Provide appropriate permissions for the functions